Demokrat Leonov: Biography

-Leonov was born on April 1, 1926 in Baku.
+Leonov was born on 1 April 1926 in Baku.
 His father served as a Border Guard.

-After finishing 9th grade of school in 1943, Leonov began serving as a member of the Soviet Border Troops, when Second World War was ongoing.
+After finishing 9th grade of school in 1943, Leonov began serving as a member of the Soviet Border Troops, when the Second World War was ongoing.
 He did not see any front line combat during the war.
 In 1947, he joined the Communist Party of Soviet Union and graduated from the Military Institute of the Ministry of Internal Affairs in 1954.
 Upon graduation, he was assigned to the South Caucasus region, and four years later he became chief of staff of the border detachment at the Transcaucasian Military District.

 In 1968, Leonov was transferred to the city of Iman in Primorsky Krai, where he received the administrative position of chief of the 57th Border Detachment.

-In March 1969, hostilities between China and Soviet Union erupted at the vicinity of Damansky Island on the Ussuri (Wusuli) River, near Manchuria.
-On March 15, Leonov led a group of three T-62 tanks of the 135th Motorized Rifle Division to provide support to an army unit against the People's Liberation Army units.
-However, his tank was disabled by PLA grenade launcher, injuring him.
-Leonov left his disabled tank, but was killed after he was shot directly in the heart by a Chinese sniper.
-The conflict ended on September 11, 1969, with a ceasefire and a return to the status quo.
+In March 1969, hostilities between China and Soviet Union erupted in the vicinity of Damansky Island on the Ussuri (Wusuli) River, near Manchuria.
+On 15 March Leonov led a group of three T-62 tanks of the 135th Motorized Rifle Division to provide support to an army unit against the People's Liberation Army units.
+However, his tank was disabled by a PLA grenade launcher, injuring him.
+Leonov was killed after being shot directly in the heart by a Chinese sniper as he was leaving his disabled tank.
+The conflict ended on 11 September 1969 with a ceasefire and a return to the status quo.